Trauma, Relationships & Emotional Recovery

 Mixed signals in dating are more than frustrating, they can echo old attachment wounds.
 This trauma-informed guide unpacks why breadcrumbing feels so powerful and how to recognise when it’s pulling you into a familiar cycle of hope, confusion, and self-doubt.

 Toxic relationships can quietly erode your confidence and sense of self.
-This blog explores how abuse impacts self-esteem and how to rebuild your identity with compassion and support.
+This piece explores how emotional abuse impacts self-worth, why you may not feel like yourself anymore, and what rebuilding begins to look like.

 Trusting Your Instincts After Abuse